Graduation (album): Songs

-By being composed using nothing more than a Rhodes piano, a vocal sample, and turntable scratches, "Everything I Am" stands as the third studio album's most minimalistic production.
+Being composed with nothing more than a Rhodes piano, a vocal sample, and turntable scratches, "Everything I Am" is the album's most minimalistic production.
 West marries a down-tempo beat to gentle piano chords which are accentuated by soulful cooing sampled from "If We Can't Be Lovers" by Prince Phillip Mitchell.
 The low-key track has a scratched hook by DJ Premier formed with the vocal sample which says "Here we go again" taken from "Bring the Noise" by Public Enemy from their 1988 album It Takes a Nation of Millions to Hold Us Back.
 With its thick, heavy bass-line pattern, "The Glory" is an up-tempo number which revisits the "chipmunk-soul" that once defined the early production style of West.
 It displays a sped-up and high-pitched vocal sample of "Save the Country" by Laura Nyro accompanied by uplifting strings, keys, and an all-male gospel choir with drums from "Long Red" by Mountain.
 Chris Martin sings the chorus and supplies a gospel-style piano motif while West raps over heavy yet buoyant drums on "Homecoming".
 The chatter of a noisy, cheering crowd can inexplicably be heard lurking in the background throughout the track.
 The Jay-Z ode "Big Brother" begins with West uttering the words, "Stadium status...", backed by a string orchestra, pounding drums, a distorted guitar riff and plinking piano keys.
 Around mid-verse, the track adopts synths that mimic the melodies of the string section.
 Before the second verse, additional instrumentation enters; including a heavy bass-line, metallic percussion, and 808-handclaps.
 The studio album's final track "Good Night" exhibits the production characteristics of West's next musical evolution.
 West juxtaposes the glitchy, mechanical sound of an 8-bit beat with the more elegant, traditional sound of a classical piano.